 6.)
 Create self-drive vehicles

-This step is only necessary if you wish to enable vehicle booking for pool vehicles and ridesharing.
+This step is only necessary if you wish to enable vehicle booking for pool vehicles and for ridesharing.

 Self-drivers are created in: “Infrastructural Building Management —> Fleet Management —> Vehicle Booking —> Self-Drivers”.
 Here, you can maintain the self-drivers with their driver’s license number and the validity of their driver’s license.